| New York Sculptor, Painter, Gallery and Studio on Long Island

 NY Artist located on Long Island, N.Y.
 Fine art in sculpture and painting, encaustic, pastel, acrylic, oil and cold wax, stone sculpture, bronze sculpture, medallic art.

-Images Resume Mailing List and Contact Information Definition of Encaustic Painting
+Images Statement Resume Links Current and Future Exhibitions Salon d'Automne, 2007, Paris Mailing List and Contact Salon d'Automne, 2008 a Compiegne, France Definition of Encaustic Painting

 Encaustic painting was developed by the ancient Greek shipbuilders, who used hot wax to fill the cracks in their ships.
 Soon pigment (color) was added and this led to painting on the surface of the waxed hull; an art form was born.

 This technique has been dated to as early as the fourth centruy B.C.
 Although wax may appear to be a fragile material, some encaustic paintings from A.D.
 100- 125 survie today in the form of head and shoulder wax portraits set into mummy casings in Greco-Roman Egypt.